takigama/docker-borg-backup/README.md

 docker create --net vlan_12 --ip 10.12.12.222 --name="borgs" ....
 ```
 This creates a layer 2 interface directly between the host and the network, I then assign an IP direct to the container, that way theres
-no direct (simple) way of getting to container.
+no direct (simple) way of getting to host from container (or even from the network).
 In "vlan_12", theres just a firewall and the docker container

 ## Layout